Rodolopho/simpleEvent.io/README.md

           return date.getHours()+":"+date.getMinutes()+":"+date.getSeconds()
         });
 ```
-Here incase of interval and timout we alwasy pass first argumnet a time in ms in our event attribute , , also note how we can reuse our callback function  in diffrent cases.
+Here incase of interval and timout we always pass first argumnet a time in ms in our event attribute , , also note how we can reuse our callback function  in diffrent cases.
 Incase of interval and timeout the first argument in your call back is the intervel or timeout in case you want to clearTimout or clearInterval.